Date of Award

 Although some limitations were in this study, the findings contribute to the understanding of small business success.
 A more robust quantitative study design should be undertaken to uncover more concrete correlations among variables.

 Senior, Aretha, "Achieving Longevity in Business: Determinants of Small Business Success" (2016).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 50.